UniqueNetwork/unique-playgrounds/docs.md

 async burn(signer: IKeyringPair, collectionId: Number): Promise<boolean>
 ```

-Burns the collection if the signer has sufficient permissions.
-The result is the `common` event.
+Burns the collection if the signer has sufficient permissions and collection is empty.
+Returns bool true on success.

-CollectionDestroyed

 Example:
 ```javascript